Tricky Math Problems for 8th Graders: Sharpening Your Problem-Solving Skills

 Problem 11: Five friends—Alex, Ben, Carol, David, and Emily—are standing in a line.
 Alex is not next to Ben.
 Carol is between David and Emily.
 Ben is at one end of the line.
 Who is standing next to Alex?

 Solution: Since Ben is at one end, and Alex is not next to Ben, Alex must be at the other end.
 Carol is between David and Emily, so the order must be either Ben, Alex, David, Carol, Emily or Ben, Alex, Emily, Carol, David or their reverse.
-Therefore, David or Emily is standing next to Alex.
+Which means, David or Emily is standing next to Alex.
 More information is needed to determine precisely who.

 Frequently Asked Questions (FAQ)